-R3 analyse, evaluate and develop facts, ideas and opinions, using appropriate support from the text
+- R1 demonstrate understanding of explicit meanings - R2 demonstrate understanding of implicit meanings and attitudes - R3 analyze, evaluate, and develop facts, ideas, and opinions, using appropriate support from the text - R5 select and use information for specific purposes.

 Work may be handwritten or word-processed.